 Home / OTP

-OTP: Fixing a leaky funnel and improving conversions
+OTP: Repairing a leaky funnel and improving conversion rates

 UX Design, Interaction Design, Financial

-An OTP, or one-time password, is a code sent to the mobile device or email address of a person in order to verify their identity during a transaction or when entering a protected area.
+A one-time password (OTP) is a code sent to a person's mobile device or email address to verify their identity during a transaction or when accessing a protected area.

-We had to develop an action plan to mitigate the bounce of users during the OTP process and implement the fix in a reasonable amount of time.
-From a design perspective, this involved fixing the most critical usability issues and finding opportunities to improve the conversion rates.
+The objective was to develop a plan to reduce user drop-off during the OTP process and implement the solution in a timely manner.
+From a design perspective, this involved addressing critical usability issues and finding ways to improve conversion rates.

-This project (the fire 🔥) came up when I was working as the UX Lead for Sales and Onboarding.
-The role I assumed was a mixture of Interaction Designer and UX Consultant.
-My colleague, the Lead of Online Banking and the Head of Design were also involved in this project.
+As the UX Lead for Sales and Onboarding, I took on a hybrid role as an Interaction Designer and UX Consultant on this project.
+The Lead of Online Banking and the Head of Design were also involved.

-During the initial discovery phase, I benchmarked multiple digital platforms.
-This analysis provided me with a better understanding of what was/wasn't working and the opportunities I had for improvement.
+During the discovery phase, I benchmarked various digital platforms to gain a deeper understanding of what was and wasn't working and identify opportunities for improvement.

-I met several times with the Product team and other designers to compile ideas and hypotheses for the project.
-Furthermore, during the conversations with the research team, I sought to really understand why users dropped off at the OTP, as well as how to address the critical issues with the experience and consequently achieve the right outcomes.
+I met with the product team and other designers multiple times to gather ideas and hypotheses for the project.
+In conversations with the research team, I sought to understand the reasons for user drop-off at the OTP and how to address critical issues with the experience to achieve desired outcomes.

-Despite the short execution window (as in most tech companies) we were able to conduct interviews, usability tests, and more in record time.
-We also wanted to understand how users perceived the security measure of getting a code on their mobile phone, while in the middle of a transaction or opening a new product.
+Despite the short execution window, we were able to conduct interviews, usability tests, and more in record time.
+We also wanted to understand how users perceived the security measure of receiving a code on their mobile phone during a transaction or while opening a new product.

-OTP was being perceived as an error by several users.
-Some of them also thought that they had accidentally left the flow.
-There was an opportunity to provide better contextual information.
+Some users perceived the OTP as an error or thought they had accidentally left the flow.
+There was an opportunity to provide clearer contextual information.

-In some cases, the risk engine launched an additional screen next to the OTP on which the user was asked to enter the PIN of their debit card.
-Users were confused and suspicious by this extra layer of security.
+In some cases, the risk engine displayed an additional screen alongside the OTP, prompting users to enter the PIN of their debit card.
+This caused confusion and suspicion among some users.

-We faced a major challenge in finding a way to integrate the OTP into any flow without hardcoding it into any existing product.
-This was due to the dynamic nature of the risk engine and the security policies.
+One of the major challenges we faced was finding a way to integrate the OTP into any flow without hardcoding it into any existing product, due to the dynamic nature of the risk engine and security policies.

-To solve this, we implemented a new in-context component called Bottom Sheet.
-We iterated the design several times and achieved the best possible experience for our mobile and desktop users.
+To address this, we implemented a new in-context component called the Bottom Sheet.
+We iterated on the design multiple times to achieve the best possible experience for our mobile and desktop users.